TaylorJadin/jadin.me/content/posts/2022/12/setting-up-peertube-with-b2/index.md

 docker-compose exec -u peertube peertube npm run create-move-video-storage-job -- --to-object-storage --all-videos
 ```

+I used `iftop` to watch the traffic out to Backblaze as there isn't really a good progress indicator anywhere else:
 ![](Pasted%20image%2020221222122309.png)

 You can also see the Jobs get created in the Peertube web interface by going to **Administration > System > Jobs**